dataplat/dbatools/CONTRIBUTING.md

     This repository hosts the code to generate the published Docker images for the module.

+## Prequisites

+As noted above the `dbatools.library` is now a dependency on dbatools and therefore a dependency on any dbatools development.
+You can install this module via PowerShellGet or downloading from the PowerShell Gallery.

+> **NOTE** The library module will be maintained by the project maintainers at this time.

 ## Getting Help

 Our [dbatools-dev](https://aka.ms/sqlslack) Slack channel is the best avenue for asking for assistance or needing review of any work on the module.
 The main contributors try and stay active on this channel during the week.